GeorgDangl/LightQuery/README.md

 * Return an `ObjectResult` from your controller with an `IQueryable` value
 * Use `sort` to sort, `page` & `pageSize` for pagination in your requests

-You can find a demo at _test/LightQuery.Tests.Integration_ for an example of using this in an Asp.Net Core MVC application for sorting an filtering.
+You can find a demo in the integration test projects for an example of using this in an Asp.Net Core MVC application for sorting and filtering.

 ### Sorting